demonxjj/LuaCSGO/README.md

 TODO:
 * Add error messages when something bad happens.
-As of right now if you call "class.function" instead of "function" the program just crashes without letting you know why.
+As of right now if you call "class.function" instead of "class:function" the program just crashes without letting you know why.

 Currently exported stuff in no particular order: